Instilling Financial Literacy in Children

 As children move into their teens, you can start introducing them to actual money management.
 Having teenagers assume responsibility for a checking account, debit and credit card in high school allows them to master the financial skills they will need when they go away to college.
 While they can set up online banking, it is still a good idea to have them track all account activity in a register and balance with their monthly statements.
 The debit card is the first step toward working with credit, as the purchase will not be authorized if there are insufficient funds in the account.
 When you introduce the credit card (initially you may have to co-sign), emphasize the importance of paying the balances in full each month and the implications of not doing so (interest charges, late fees, and impact on credit scores).

 You may also consider setting up a small investment account and teaching the fundamentals of investing (short vs. long term goals, risk vs. reward, asset classes, etc.).
-This provides teenagers the opportunity to apply that knowledge toward investing in actual financial markets and tracking the investments.
+This is an advanced way of teaching financial literacy for children and provides teenagers the opportunity to apply that knowledge toward investing in actual financial markets and tracking the investments.

 - Lend your teenager the down payment for a car.
 Work out a repayment plan together including interest, principal, and schedule of payments.